-The entry requirements below apply to you if you completed your GCE A levels, or equivalent qualifications, within five years of the start of the application cycle, e.g. qualifications completed since 2012 would still be valid when applying in 2017.
-If your qualifications fall outside these criteria please refer to the Non-direct school leaver section below.
+The entry requirements below apply to you if you completed your GCE A levels, or equivalent qualifications, within five years of the start of the application cycle, e.g. qualifications completed since 2014 would still be valid when applying in 2019.
+If your qualifications fall outside these criteria please refer to the 'Non-Direct School Leaver' section below.

-All of the typical offers listed below are not necessarily the threshold for selection for interview.
-Other factors including the number of applications received and performance in the UK Clinical Aptitude Test (UKCAT) influence the threshold for selection for interview.
+All of the typical offers listed below are not necessarily the threshold for interview selection.
+Other factors including the number of applications received and performance in the University Clinical Aptitude Test (UCAT) influence the threshold for interview selection.

 The school reserves the right to use all information on the UCAS form including evidence of social engagement and insight into medicine in the selection process for interview.